15+ Beautiful Flowers That Start With B [Complete Guide]

 Balloon Flower

-It stands out in gardens with its distinctive, balloon-like petals that resemble puffs before opening into star-shaped blooms.
+This plant stands out in gardens with its distinctive, balloon-like petals that resemble puffs before opening into star-shaped blooms.
 Flowers may reach up to 18-24 inches tall and have a bushy, compact growth habit, making them great for borders and pots.
 They grow in well-drained soil, full sun to light shade, and require low maintenance.

 Feature | Detail |